mark-watson/hy-lisp-python-book/manuscript/kgn.md

 # Knowledge Graph Navigator {#kgn}

 The Knowledge Graph Navigator (which I will often refer to as KGN) is a tool for processing a set of entity names and automatically exploring the public Knowledge Graph [DBPedia](http://dbpedia.org) using SPARQL queries.
-I wrote KGN in Common Lisp for my own use, to automate some things I used to do manually when exploring Knowledge Graphs, and later thought that KGN might be useful also for educational purposes.
+I wrote KGN in Common Lisp for my own use to automate some things I used to do manually when exploring Knowledge Graphs, and later thought that KGN might be useful also for educational purposes.
 KGN uses NLP code developed in earlier chapters and we will reuse that code with a short review of using the APIs.

 Please note that the example is a simplified version that I first wrote in Common Lisp and is also an example in my book [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp) that you can read for free online.
 If you are interested you can see [screen shots of the Common Lisp version here](http://www.knowledgegraphnavigator.com/screen/).